-Harry was born in a small village in south Swaziland, after national service in the Bengal Rifles he moved to Nottingham, where under an assumed name he worked as a tea boy for George Brough.
+Harry was born in a small village in south Swaziland.
+After national service in the Bengal Rifles he moved to Nottingham, where under an assumed name he worked as a tea boy for George Brough.
 His passion for motorcycles was developed by his long term companion Jeff, who once rode the Hajji railway that T.E.
 Lawrence blew up in the film.
 The 17 known Spagforth Lightning motorcycles were all built by Harry and a small band of his boys.
-Harry and the boys stole a component a day from the Brough factory until they had enough to build a bike.
+Harry and the boys stole a component a day from the George Brough's factory until they had enough to build a bike.
 It is believed that the song "One piece at a time" by Johnny Cash was inspired by Harry's activities.

 One sure way of telling if you have a genuine Spagthorpe is to have the metal of the timing chain cover tested.
 Harry had a close relationship with a ruthless dentist who supplied used fillings; these were used to make the timing cover castings.

-Spagforth is a common misspelling of Spagthorpe'.
+Spagforth is a common misspelling of Spagthorpe.

 Adapted from a web-log:

 Aimed at the American market, the Spagthorpe Wolfhound failed miserably, owing to the lack of dealerships, although it is understood that it was fairly succesful in Zimbabwe.